AMENguetiff/FastAPI-scraper/README.md

 Dockerization: To facilitate deployment and distribution, I dockerized the entire application along with its dependencies.
 This ensures consistency across different environments and simplifies the deployment process
 ## 📚 Documentation

-For detailed documentation, please visit our [official documentation](https://pypi.org/project/dashboard-dataviz-panel/0.1.3/)
+For detailed documentation, please visit our https://fastapi.tiangolo.com/